Probate Q&A Series

 Apply the Law

 Under North Carolina law, creditor claims against an estate are presented during the estate administration and are reviewed by the personal representative.
-A claim must be properly presented (typically in writing with required information) and timely presented (generally within the creditor-claim period set by the estate’s published notice to creditors, with special timing rules for certain known creditors who must receive mailed/personal notice).
+A claim must be properly presented and timely presented (generally within the creditor-claim period set by the estate’s published notice to creditors, with special timing rules for certain known creditors who must receive mailed or delivered notice).
 If the personal representative disputes the claim, the personal representative can request supporting proof, negotiate a compromise, or reject the claim in writing.
-After rejection, the creditor’s next step is usually to file a civil action within the statutory time limit, or the claim may be barred.
+After rejection, the creditor’s next step is usually to commence a proceeding against the personal representative within the statutory time limit, or the claim may be barred.

 Key Requirements

-• Proper presentment: The claim should be in writing and include the amount (or item/relief sought), the basis for the claim, and the claimant’s name and address, and it must be delivered using an allowed method in the estate administration.
+• Proper presentment: The claim should be in writing and state the basis and the amount claimed, and it must be presented using a method permitted in the estate administration.

-• Timely presentment: The claim generally must be submitted by the deadline stated in the published notice to creditors (often a three-month window from first publication), with additional timing rules that can apply when the estate must mail or personally deliver notice to certain known creditors.
+• Timely presentment: The claim generally must be submitted by the deadline stated in the published notice to creditors (typically not less than three months from first publication), with additional timing rules that can apply when the estate must mail or deliver notice to certain known creditors.

-• Written rejection triggers the lawsuit clock: If the personal representative rejects the claim and gives written notice of rejection, the creditor typically must file a lawsuit within the statutory period (commonly three months) or risk the claim being barred.
+• Written rejection triggers the enforcement clock: If the personal representative rejects the claim and gives written notice of rejection, the creditor typically must commence a proceeding against the personal representative within the statutory period (commonly three months) or risk the claim being barred.

 What the Statutes Say